 MACHINE GENETICS: THE UNREALIZED POTENTIAL OF THE WORLD

-THE PROBLEMThe precise content of every image, video and website uploaded to the web should automatically be recognized by browsers, applications, devices; and, self-organize into content similar networks, globally.
-This technology would save Bing, Google, Amazon, Netflix and eBay millions each year in programming and development; it would enabled the web itself to become a self-organizing search engine.
+THE PROBLEMThe precise content of every image, video and website uploaded to the web should automatically be recognized by browsers, applications, devices, routers, robots and aircraft.
+Newly uploaded web media should also self-organize into content similar networks, globally.
+This automatic networking technology would save Bing, Google, Amazon, Netflix and eBay millions each year in programming and development and enable the World Wide Web to become a self-organizing search engine.
+As Machine Genetics is adopted globally, vast hidden and unrealized information networks will be revealed.

 PREFACETraditionally, images, videos and documents [media] have been designed for cpu efficiency, network speed, compression and resolution.
 Given the diverse expansion of services on the web and commercial needs of users, media must now be designed for copyright, commerce and communication [networking].
 Furthermore, media should be automatically pre-programmed for interaction with search and advertising engines.
 These specific advancements mark a new period of industrial design (for utility and mass consumer use) merging with design engineering (file format design for computer applications and cameras).
 The following thesis introduces a new form of barcoding (Machine Genetics) that pre-programs media for search, advertising, commerce and networking.
 Barcoding media with machine intelligence will enable phones, browsers, word processors and search engines to immediately recognize the exact nature of information.
 The technology allows the creation of automatic networks bringing true interactivity to the World Wide Web.
 This is a fundamental step toward redesigning file formats (jpg, png, mp4, docx) for automatic networking, instant commerce and global self-organization.
 Machine Genetics is an automatic networking technology that powers GI VIBES: a breakthrough user and business platform.